 (2) Department of Consumer and Regulatory Affairs. - $90,588,515 (including

-$47,842,780 from local funds and $42,745,735 from other funds); provided, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2022: the Appraisal Fee Fund, the Basic Business License Fund, the Corporate Recordation Fund, the DC Combat Sports Commission Fund, the Green Building Fund, the Nuisance Abatement Fund, the Occupational and Professional Licensing Administration Special Account, the Real Estate Guaranty and Education Fund, and the Vending Regulation Fund;
+$47,842,780 from local funds and $42,745,735 from other funds); provided, that funds appropriated by this act in the Department of Consumer and Regulatory Affairs may be reallocated pursuant section 1152(b) of the Fiscal Year 2022 Budget Support Act of 2021, passed on 2nd reading August 10, 2021 (Enrolled version of Bill 24-285); provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2022: the Appraisal Fee Fund, the Basic Business License Fund, the Corporate Recordation Fund, the DC Combat Sports Commission Fund, the Green Building Fund, the Nuisance Abatement Fund, the Occupational and Professional Licensing Administration Special Account, the Real Estate Guaranty and Education Fund, and the Vending Regulation Fund;

 (3) Department of Energy and Environment. - $239,740,692 (including